 This post includes a variety of activities to introduce the concept of sewing to young children.
 Teach toddlers and preschoolers how to sew with all of these amazing activities!

 My father-in-law found this great “retro” sewing book for children.
-We’ll be using it as a reference for future sewing projects.
-I also thought I would incorporate sewing into her homeschooling next year… this may be our “textbook”.
+We’ll use it as a reference for future sewing projects.
+I also thought I would incorporate sewing into her homeschooling next year.
+This may be our “textbook.”

 This post includes a variety of activities to introduce the concept of sewing to young children.
 Teach toddlers and preschoolers how to sew with all of these amazing activities!

-Regardless of the approach, I find that children are often more engaged if you are beside them doing a similar activity.
+Regardless of the approach, children are often more engaged if you are beside them doing a similar activity.
 Thus, I usually work on my own sewing projects while my children work on theirs.

-I hope this provides a bit of inspiration to introduce your children to sewing.
+I hope this provides some inspiration for introducing your children to sewing.
 If you have any other tips or suggestions, please feel free to comment and share.

 SHARE WITH OTHERS